 Sec.
-34B-19. - Qualified individuals for water quality sampling for water systems.
+34B-19-20. - Qualified individuals for water quality sampling for water systems Source testing for domestic water systems.

-- (a) Water quality sampling of domestic water system source shall be performed only by a California-licensed water well contractor (C-57) or pump contractor (C61-D21), a California-Professional Geologist, Registered Civil Engineer or a Certified Engineering Geologist, or a Water Treatment Operator certified by the California Department of Public Health, or a technician trained by a laboratory certified by the California Department of Public Health Environmental Laboratory Accreditation program. - (b) Organic chemical water quality sampling shall be performed by a California-certified Hydro-geologist or water treatment operator or an approved laboratory technician, specifically trained in this type of sampling.

-(c) All professional licenses and/or certifications must be active and in good standing with the appropriate state licensing or certification board.
+- (a) Water quality sampling of domestic water system source shall be performed only by a California-licensed water well contractor (C-57) or pump contractor (C61-D21), a California-Professional Geologist, Registered Civil Engineer or a Certified Engineering Geologist, or a Water Treatment Operator certified by the California Department of Public Health, or a technician trained by a laboratory certified by the California Department of Public Health Environmental Laboratory Accreditation program. - (b) Organic chemical water quality sampling shall be performed by a California-certified Hydrogeologist or water treatment operator or an approved laboratory technician, specifically trained in this type of sampling. - (c) All professional licenses and/or certifications must be active and in good standing with the appropriate state licensing or certification board.